Kristina01111000/Drws_site/README.md

 - set up about questions
 - get list of pages, contact info, color scheme>, ask about logo
 - get into backend of site to set up wp

+- check out univ. chir. site to see if the theme is fixed